 Student research project

-This project is suitable for a Masters, Honours or PhD student and will use our laboratories novel lipidomic approach to generate lipid profiles from patient cohorts at different stages of disease to identify those lipids and lipid profiles that are specifically associated with disease onset and progression.
+This project is suitable for a PhD student and will use our laboratories novel lipidomic approach to generate lipid profiles from patient cohorts at different stages of disease to identify those lipids and lipid profiles that are specifically associated with disease onset and progression.